Christine Appleby: Casting

 Christine Hargreaves, a 21-year-old Salford-born actress, was one of the first actors to read for Tony Warren's new script 'Florizel Street' (later renamed to Coronation Street).
 Hargreaves played the character in the dry runs, before the show was even commissioned for broadcast, alongside Pat Phoenix (Elsie Tanner) and Doris Speed (Annie Walker), among others.

 Storylines

 Backstory

-Christine Hardman was born at No. 13 Coronation Street, Weatherfield in 1939.
-The Hardman family had lived at No. 13 since 1927.
-Christine attended Bessie Street School, where she was close friends with Ken Barlow (William Roache).
-Her father, George Hardman, was a bank clerk, but, by 1953, he had saved up enough money to buy a grocery shop and a detached house in Oakhill.
-In 1955, her father died from a heart attack, and Christine and her mother May (Joan Heath) had to sell the house and grocery shop, and move back to their former home on Coronation Street.
-Christine coped with the move better than her mother, who was too ashamed to face the neighbours.
-She spent the next few years looking after her mother, who constantly dwelled on the past and eventually suffered a breakdown.
+Christine Hardman was born on No. 13 Coronation Street, Weatherfield in 1939.
+Growing up, she attended Bessie Street School, where she was close friends with Ken Barlow (William Roache).
+Her father, George Hardman, was originally a bank clerk; however, by 1953, he saved up enough money and bought a grocery shop as well as a detached house in Oakhill.

+The family lived together at this location until 1955, when George Hardman died from a heart attack.
+After this, Christine and her mother, May (Joan Heath), were forced to sell both the house and the grocery shop and move back into their former home on Coronation Street.

+The death of her husband and the return to her previous neighbourhood was traumatic for May Hardman, and Christine was forced to spend the next several years caring for her emotionally scarred mother.